 I picked up different “jumbo” yarns to test and try out over the next few weeks. ( you can check that jumbo yarn comparison post out here )

-So with that said, if you have a favorite jumbo yarn let me know in the comments so I can add it to my list of “tests.”
-Right now I have eight different ones to test and try out to see which perform better.
+So with that said, if you have a favorite jumbo yarn, let me know in the comments so I can add it to my list of “tests.”
+Right now, I have eight different ones to test and try out to see which performs better.

 For all you knitters out there, have you noticed that “jumbo” means very different things to different suppliers?

-Check out that picture above; each one is considered a “jumbo” yarn!
-Red Heart Irresistible Yarn, Aran that we used in this project was almost twice as thick as any of the yarns in that photo!
+Check out that picture above; each is considered a “jumbo” yarn!
+Red Heart Irresistible Yarn, Aran that we used in this project, was almost twice as thick as any of the yarns in that photo!